Honorary Research Assistant Project

 Over the years, quite a few of those who have completed the Bible and the Contemporary World MLitt (distance learning) have asked what opportunities there might be to continue some formal link with St Mary’s College.
 The position of Honorary Research Assistant presents a distinctive (if not unique) means of engaging alumni in the on-going intellectual endeavours of this particular programme.

 Following a competitive selection process, HRAs are appointed for a period of three years.
-The first tranche of HRAs commenced in September 2018 with a further round of applications coming up in early 2020.
+The first tranche of HRAs commenced in September 2018 with further round of applications in the years following.
 We envisage a maximum of six HRAs in post at any one time.

 The fruit of their work will be both in academic publications and stimulating public debate in their own contexts.